Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: Introduction

+where $Z_{r,n}$ is an explicit ring in \eqref{Znd}.
 If $S\in \QSyn_R$ with $R$ perfectoid, a similar statement holds for the non-completed prismatic cohomology relative to $R$. \end{thm}

 Yet another application of our general motivic formalism, we obtain blow-up formulas for syntomic and prismatic cohomology, see Theorem \ref{thm:blow-up_main}. \begin{thm} Let $S\in \QSyn$.
-Let $X$ be a smooth scheme over $S$ and let $Z\subseteq X$ be a closed subscheme of pure codimension $d$ such that $Z\to X\to S$ is smooth.
-Let $X' = \Bl_Z(X)$.
-Then there are equivalences, functorial in $(X,Z)$,
+Let $\kZ\to \kX$ be a morphism of $p$-adic smooth formal schemes over $S$ such that it is locally the $p$-completion of a pure codimension $d$ closed immersion of smooth schemes over $S$.
+Let $\kX' = \Bl_\kZ(\kX)$.
+Then there are equivalences, functorial in $(\kX,\kZ)$,

-If $S\in \QSyn_R$ with $R$ perfectoid, a similar statement holds for the non-completed prismatic cohomology relative to $R$. \end{thm} The previous result was first proved in \cite[Corollary 9.4.2]{BhattLurie} for syntomic cohomology, with the extra assumption that $Z$ is the image of a section $s\colon Y\to X$ of a smooth morphism $f\colon X\to Y$.
+If $S\in \QSyn_R$ with $R$ perfectoid, a similar statement holds for the non-completed prismatic cohomology relative to $R$. \end{thm} The previous result was first proved in \cite[Corollary 9.4.2]{BhattLurie} for syntomic cohomology, with the extra assumption (in the non-formal setting) that $Z$ is the image of a section $s\colon Y\to X$ of a smooth morphism of schemes $f\colon X\to Y$.

 \